-This corrupted chip stream is fed into the DSSS Decoder, which replaces every 32-chip long symbol with a 4 bit pattern, thus restoring the original data stream.
-Despite errors in the chip stream, the decoder can still identify the correct 32-chip symbols due to the 8x redundancy presented by the scaling factor.
+This corrupted chip stream is fed into the DSSS Decoder, which replaces every 32-chip long symbol with a 4-bit pattern in restoring the original data stream.
+Up to a given error rate in the chip stream, the decoder can still identify the correct 32-chip symbols due to the 8x redundancy presented by the scaling factor.